Lawrence-le/portfolio/README.md

 **Senior Mechanical Engineer / Project Leader @ Continental Automotive Singapore**

-•	Oversaw engineering projects from initiation to completion, meeting deadlines consistently
+•	Oversaw projects from initiation to completion, meeting deadlines consistently.
-•	Collaborated with cross-functional teams to identify and resolve design issues
+•	Collaborated with cross-functional teams to identify and resolve design issues.
-•	Managed projects through planning, integration, and delivery of deliverables
+•	Managed projects through planning, integration, and delivery of deliverables.
-•	Analyzed test data and optimized product outcomes
+•	Analyzed test data and optimized product outcomes.
-•	Used AGILE methodology for project management
+•	Used AGILE methodology for project management.
-•	Collaborated with suppliers and manufacturers for product quality improvement
-•	Conducted design review meetings and project milestone updates
-•	Created technical documentation
-•	Formulated project scopes, budgets, and goals, achieving 100% goal attainment within budget
+•	Formulated project scopes, budgets, and goals, achieving 100% goal attainment within budget.
-•	Delivered critical analysis and recommendations with 98% adoption
+•	Delivered critical analysis and recommendations with 98% adoption.
-•	Led project prioritization efforts with the engineering team
+•	Led project prioritization efforts with the engineering team.
+•	Led a key project that forged partnerships between Japan and the USA.

 **Associate Mechanical Engineer @ Creative Technology Limited**

-•	Improve designs and adapt to cost variations
+•	Improve designs and adapt to cost variations.
-•	Develop new products and packaging solutions
+•	Develop new products and packaging solutions.
-•	Prepare part and assembly drawings for tool release
-•	Lead and conduct mechanical tooling and design reviews
+•	Lead and conduct mechanical tooling and design reviews.
-•	Create technical documentation
-•	Work with project team members from various functions
+•	Work with project team members from various functions.
-•	Coordinate with vendors for quotations and fabrication
-•	Partner with suppliers and manufacturers for ongoing product quality and process improvements
+•	Partner with suppliers and manufacturers for ongoing product quality and process improvements.

 ***